omatvejev/depot/notes/notes_a.md

 * Controllers (plural: products_controller.rb) are in charge of routing and communicating with the model.
 Controllers have a view associated to each of the methods.
 By default controllers have the following methods: index, show, new, edit, create, update, and destroy.

-* Database information is stored in the config/database.yml
+* Database information is stored in the config/database.yml.
+There are three different databases one for testing, development and production.

 * Migrations are the changes that you want to make to the database.
-Migrations have a UTC time stamp which determines the order that they should be ran in.
+Migrations are prefixed with a UTC timestamp which determines the order that they will be ran in.
 You can also apply or remove migrations.

 * db/seeds.rb is used to store a preset database data that other developers can use.